MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Create an *Azure AI services* resource

-You can use the Azure AI Vision service by creating either a **Computer Vision** resource or an **Azure AI services** resource.
+You can use the AI Language service by creating either a **Language service** resource or an **Azure AI services** resource.

-If you haven't already done so, create an **Azure AI services** resource in your Azure subscription.
+If you haven't already done so, create a **Language service** resource in your Azure subscription.

 1. In another browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with the Microsoft account associated with your Azure subscription.